What is physical trauma?

 - Investigators have learned that internal organs often suffer damage after a critical injury.
 This is because, when faced with a life-threatening injury, the body will redirect blood to try to save the brain and heart.
 This may rob the intestines and lungs of oxygen and other vital blood-borne substances.

 - Researchers and clinicians are increasingly gathering to share information on new approaches for treating severely injured patients, changing clinical practice and health policy.
-For example,

 What is on the horizon for trauma research?